dvdvideo1234/UbuntuBatches/MiniDLNA/readme.md

 Type "./config.sh" for options:
   "install" Installs miniDLNA after compiling it from the source "update"  Updates the miniDLNA installation
-  "update"  Removes the miniDLNA package and auto-start "config"  Opens the configuration located in /.minidlna "stats"   Views the common script variable paths
+  "remove"  Removes the miniDLNA package and auto-start "config"  Opens the configuration located in /.minidlna "stats"   Views the common script variable paths